Fujifilm XF10 vs Nikon Z7

 It is notable that the Z7 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The XF10 does not feature such an accessory-socket.

-Both the XF10 and the Z7 are recent models that feature in their makers' current product line-up.
+Both the XF10 and the Z7 are recent models that are part of the current product line-up.
 The XF10 replaced the earlier Fujifilm X70, while the Z7 does not have a direct predecessor.
-Further information on the two cameras, as well as related accessories, can be found on the Fujifilm and Nikon websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 Review summary: Fujifilm XF10 vs Nikon Z7

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm XF10 and the Nikon Z7?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Fujifilm XF10: